saveenr/usql-tutorial/ch01/your-first-usql-script.md

 This script we've just run is very simple - all it does is copy a file.
 However, there it introduces many interesting topics we will discuss.

+Click **Submit**.

+Visual Studio will show the Job Graph window and a Console window will open.
+The script should run successfully.

-Click **Submit**.The script should run successfully.
-Then Look in the Local Run Data Root folder, you should see a file called `SearchLog_output.tsv`.
+After the script completes, look in the Local Run Data Root folder, you should see a file called `SearchLog_output.tsv`.

-Congratulations, you've run your first U-SQL script.
+**Congratulations, you've run your first U-SQL script!**

 ## Some things to notice

 **U-SQL keywords are case-sensitive**

-* The script contains a number of U-SQL keywords: `EXTRACT`, `FROM`, `TO`, `OUTPUT`, `USING`.
+* The script contains a number of U-SQL keywords: `EXTRACT`, `FROM`, `TO`, `OUTPUT`, `USING`, etc.
 * U-SQL keywords are case sensitive.
 Keep this in mind - it's one of the most common errors people run into.

 **Reading and Writing Files with EXTRACT and OUTPUT**

 * The `EXTRACT` statement reads from files.
 The built-in extractor called `Extractors.Tsv` handles Tab-Separated-Value files.
 * The `OUTPUT` statement writes to files.
 The built-in outputter called `Outputters.Tsv` handles Tab-Separated-Value files.

-* We'll cover reading and writing to U-SQL tables in later chapters.
+We'll cover reading and writing to U-SQL tables in later chapters.
 Later, we'll also learn how to make custom extractors.

 **Schema for files and Header Rows**